It's spooky season. Here are some scary stories from around the world you probably haven't heard

 Written in the 19th century and staged as various Kabuki plays and made into dozens of movies, a particularly scary scene is that moment when Oiwa discovers her horrible transformation, a telling moment that speaks volumes about human vanity and frailty.
 When she combs her hair before a mirror, it falls out in clumps.
 She sees her twisted, discolored face and cries out: "Is this my face?
 Is this my face?"

 After Oiwa dies, she haunts Iemon, appearing everywhere — perhaps merely his delusion.
-Lemon is eventually driven to madness.
+Iemon is eventually driven to madness.

 — By Yuri Kageyama in Tokyo